rajp152k/rajp152k.github.io/_pages/about.md

  - am a Computer Science and Engineering undergrad at the Indian Institute of Technology Hyderabad.
  - practice, and research, Deep Learning : specifically Computer vision
  - an avid reader.

- - write me at <contact@rajpatil.dev> for collaborations, ideas and other enquiries
+Write me at <contact@rajpatil.dev> for collaborations, ideas and other enquiries

 _With that out of the way..._